Types of Lobster

 Canadian Lobster

 Commonly fished along the east coast of Canada, Canadian lobsters are large with big claws.
-These lobsters are popular for their succulent claw meat, which is firm and sweet.
+These lobsters are famous for their succulent claw meat, which is firm and sweet.

 Maine Lobster

-Maine lobster, also known as American lobster or northern lobster, is one of the most popular types of lobster served in restaurants.
-Found in the icy waters of the northeast Atlantic, Maine lobster is mostly fished from June to December but is usually available all year round.
+Maine lobster, also known as American lobster or northern lobster, is among the most popular lobsters in restaurants.
+Found in the icy waters of the northeast Atlantic, Maine lobster is mainly fished from June to December but is usually available all year round.

 New Zealand Lobster

-New Zealand lobster, as its name suggests, is native to the cold waters of the New Zealand coastline and is one of the biggest species of cold-water lobster, measuring up to 26 inches.
+New Zealand lobster, as its name suggests, is native to the cold waters of the New Zealand coastline and is one of the most significant species of cold-water lobster, measuring up to 26 inches.
 Deep red in color, these lobsters are in season from May to February.

 Norway Lobster

 The Norway lobster, also called a Dublin Bay Prawn, is a small lobster similar to the American lobster.
-This hard shell lobster, growing a maximum length of 10 inches in length, is found in the cold waters of the northwest Atlantic Ocean and western Mediterranean sea.
+This hard shell lobster, growing a maximum length of 10 inches in size, is found in the cold waters of the northwest Atlantic Ocean and the western Mediterranean Sea.

-Norway lobster season peaks in October and November, when these lobsters cost $11–$13 per pound.
+Norway lobster season peaks in October and November.

 French Blue Lobster

 The French blue lobster, also called the Breton or European lobster, has an unusual black shell with distinctive blue markings.
-This lobster is fished on the Atlantic Ocean’s European coastline and is available from April to August, costing $30 per pound.
+This lobster is fished on the Atlantic Ocean’s European coastline and is available from April to August.

 With its sweet and tender meat, French blue lobster is considered a delicacy that goes well in seafood salads and is also enjoyed when cooked in salted water or grilled with lots of garlic butter.